Skip to content

 Living in Italy

-Like many other EU countries, after five years you can apply for permanent residency.
+Like many other EU countries, after 5 years you can apply for permanent residency.
 After being a resident for four years, you can then apply for Italian citizenship.

 Living in Germany

-Check with your local registration office in advance, as different documents might be needed in different area, and fees can apply.
-Generally you’ll need proof of address and your British Passport.
+Check with your local registration office in advance, as different documents might be needed in different areas, and fees can apply.
+Generally, you’ll need proof of address and your British Passport.

 Living in France

 Rules have changed on residency in France due to the UK leaving the EU.
 If you're moving to France, you can still apply for a card, which has a duration of 5 years.
-After 5 years of residency, you gain the right of permanent residence, and can apply for a permanent residence card.
-This card in renewable every 10 years.
+After 5 years of residency, you gain the right of permanent residence and can apply for a permanent residence card.
+This card is renewable every 10 years.

 Comparing Your International Move